 Cancellation and Refund Policy

-Online reservations must be cancelled 48 hours prior to the trip to be eligible for a refund.
-Phone reservations must be cancelled 48 hours prior to trip to be eligible for a refund.
+All Reservations must be cancelled 48 hours prior to your reservation to be eligible for a refund.

-If you call after that time frame or do not show up you will be charged the full amount.
+If you call after the 48 hour time frame or do not show up you will be charged the full amount.

 Bad Weather Policy

 Most of our tours will run if there’s light rain or other moderate weather conditions.
-In the rare event that we have to cancel a trip due to severe wind or weather, you will have the opportunity to reschedule your tickets or receive a full refund.
+In the rare event that WE have to cancel your trip due to weather, you will have the opportunity to reschedule your activity or receive a full refund.
 We reserve the right to cancel cruises if weather conditions are not conducive.

 Tour Minimum Policy

-You will be required to sign a liability waiver when checking in for a boat rental or jet ski tour.
-In order to operate (drive) a boat or jet ski you must be over the age of 18 and have a valid US driver’s license.
-If you were born after January 1st, 1988 you must also have a valid boater’s safty card which you can obtain from our office when checking in 1 hour earl for a $3.00 fee.
-If you fail the boat operator licensing test you will have an option to retake the test once for an additional $3.00.
-Children under the age of 18 may ride on the back seat of a jet ski but they may not drive.
+You will be required to sign a liability waiver when checking in for a boat rental.
+In order to operate (drive) a boat you must be over the age of 18 and have a valid US driver’s license or a boating license.
+If you were born after January 1st, 1988 ( 33 years old) you must also have a valid boater’s safety card which you can obtain from our office when checking in 1 hour early for a $3.00 fee.

 Disclaimer About Dolphins for Dolphin Tours